5 great coastal destinations by train

 Where to stay: Enjoy sea views from one of the many Whitley Bay hotels, or choose from B&Bs and self-catering.

-Nearest station: Take and LNER train to Newcastle and change to a local train to Whitley Bay.
+Nearest station: Take a LNER train to Newcastle and change to a local train to Whitley Bay.

 The walled town of Berwick-upon-Tweed - the most northerly town in England - is rich in dramatic history and is packed full of things to do on a coastal break.